sunilctri/JobAutomation/README.md

 - **Job Scraping**: Automatically extract the latest job postings from LinkedIn using BeautifulSoup.
 - **Resume Customization**: Leverage Google Gemini's powerful language model to tailor resumes specifically for each job.
 - **Google Drive Integration**: Upload your tailored resumes and related documents directly to Google Drive.
-- **Centralized Tracking**: All job applications, statuses, and metadata are logged in Google Sheets for easy monitoring and follow-up.
+- **Centralized Tracking**: All job applications, statuses logged in Google Sheets for easy monitoring and follow-up.

 ---